AntoineBastide47/GameEngine/ReadMe.md

 - **Version 0.1.1:** Keyboard Input System.
 - **Version 0.2.0:** Input System.
 - **Version 1.0.0:** First full version of the engine.

+## Commits
+Commits will be formated as follows:
+- Name: new version of the engine
+- Description: global idea of what this commit it
+- [Changelog](https://github.com/standard/standard/blob/master/CHANGELOG.md): more details about the commit

 ## Getting Started
 To get started with the engine: